LEGO/pulumi-get-value/README.md

 ## Contribution

 This project welcomes contributions and suggestions.
-Do you want to contribute to the project?
-Find out how [here](CONTRIBUTING.md).
+Would you like to contribute to the project?
+Learn how to contribute [here](CONTRIBUTING.md).

 ## License
 [Modified Apache 2.0 (Section 6)](LICENSE)